abfrad/HiAli/README.md

 In Nodes I have implemented People and Phenomenon as SUBJECT while the have properties as “pname” that stands for person and “tname” that stands for any other Phenomena and by Phenomena it is meant any visible and invisible known existence for example “Gravity”.
 There are nodes that group WH words or GREET or RECATION.
 Each node has a directive and a keyword, directive will enable script to know which word is being referred to and keyword is the way to find pointed word.
 The script can find its way from one word to another via relationships.
 Relationships store mostly verbs mixed with prepositions and conjunctions.

 Note: Neo4jPHP REST API developed by Josh Adell have been used as PHP dependency library to connect with Neo4j server.

-The Exhibit shows the relationship between I(Ali) and Heidelberg which stores “livein” and means “I live in Heidelberg” to the script.

 Future Objectives